TL431: Linear regulators

+Fixed Zener Mode

 The simplest TL431 regulator circuit is made by shorting the control input to the cathode.
-The resulting two-terminal network has a zener-like current–voltage characteristic, with a stable threshold voltage VREF≈2.5 V, and low-frequency impedance of around 0.2 Ohm.
-Impedance begins to grow at around 100 kHz and reaches 10 Ohm at around 10 MHz.
+The resulting two-terminal network has a zener-like current–voltage characteristic, with a stable threshold voltage VREF≈2.5 V, and low-frequency impedance of around 0.2 Ω. Impedance begins to grow at around 100 kHz and reaches 10 Ω at around 10 MHz.